Git: Laboratory 1

 That is, joining the new branch with the original branch.

-The idea is that you should get the changes that are made in the _implement-API_ and _ADD tests.
+The idea is that you should get the changes that are made in the _implement-api_ and _add-tests_.

-- Merge _implement-API_ with _Develop_ by making a rebase.
+- Merge _implement-api_ with _develop_ by making a rebase.

 ### For higher grades